DIPlib/diplib/doc/src/main.md

 \m_class{m-spaced-list}

-- *MATLAB*: \ref DIPimage is a MATLAB toolbox that gives access to most functionality in *DIPlib*, but goes beyond that by providing a lot of additional functionality as M-file functions.
+- *MATLAB*: [*DIPimage*](https://diplib.github.io/DIPimage.html) is a MATLAB
+  toolbox that gives access to most functionality in *DIPlib*, but goes beyond that by providing a lot of additional functionality as M-file functions.

-- *Python*: \ref PyDIP is a thin wrapper of most functionality in *DIPlib*.
+- *Python*: [*PyDIP*](https://diplib.github.io/PyDIP.html) is a thin wrapper of most functionality in *DIPlib*.

 - *Bio-Formats*: \ref javaio is an interface to Java-based image readers.
 It is designed to allow *DIPlib* to read hundreds of image file formats through